reuters-graphics/bluprint_graphics-kit/docs/developers/data.md

 ## Where to put your static data

-You might be tempted to put static data with other media files like images or fonts and then fetch them in your code, but **don't**.
+You might be tempted to put static data with other media files like images or fonts and then fetch them in your code...

+**But don't!**

 If your data is indeed static, then it's actually far better to import your data directly into your components because the content that data makes can then be baked out into the page when we build it, which means faster load times and better for accessibility and SEO.